Types of Emergencies

 If a suspicious package is located:

-• DO NOT touch, tamper, move, jar, or make large noises in the area surrounding the package.
+• Do Not touch, tamper, move, jar, or make large noises in the area surrounding the package.

 • Refrain from any radio transmissions or use of cell phones within 300’ of the package.

 • Move yourself and others beyond 300’ and notify law enforcement by calling 9-1-1.
-Direct someone in the vicinity to call CAPS 619-644-7654 (ext.
+Direct someone in the vicinity to call Parking Services 619-644-7654 (ext.
 7654).

 • Immediately begin evacuating the area.